soluyanow/python1/Extensions-Index.md

 Extensions you can install for IPython are listed here.
 To create a new extension, please refer to the [extension docs](http://ipython.readthedocs.io/en/stable/config/extensions/index.html).

+The `install_ext` magic is deprecated, and has been removed from IPython.
+Extensions should be published as Python packages.
+Mentions of `install_ext` have been replaced in the rest of this document by `<deprecated command>` if no other installation mechanism exists contact the extension author.

 ## ActiveState Code Recipes magics

 Allows querying [ActiveState Code Recipes](http://code.activestate.com/recipes/langs/python)